ibm-cloud-docs/secure-enterprise/catalog-manifest.md

         `description`
         :   Information about architecture diagram as a whole, including the outline of the system and the relationships, constraints, and boundaries between components of the deployable architecture.

-`dependencies`
+`dependencies` {: #optional-components}
-:   Section header for a list of prerequisite products that are required to deploy the architecture.
+:   Section header for a list of products that are compatible with the deployable architecture.
+Dependencies can be required or optional.
+A dependency included here can't be added to the `swappable_dependencies` section as well.
 Information includes the programmatic name of the product and product versions.
 Optionally, you can include the catalog ID and a list of dependent variations.

     ```json
     {